Visibility-Aware Language Aggregation for Open-Vocabulary Segmentation in 3D Gaussian Splatting

-\textbf{Constant-Memory Streaming Update.} While effective, solving Eq.~\eqref{eq:cosine_obj} with the classical Weiszfeld algorithm requires repeated full-batch updates over all Gaussian features, which scales linearly with the number of views and becomes computationally prohibitive.
+\textbf{Constant-Memory Streaming Update.} While effective, solving Eq.~\eqref{eq:cosine_obj} with the classical Weiszfeld algorithm~\cite{eckhardt1980weber} requires repeated full-batch updates over all Gaussian features, which scales linearly with the number of views and becomes computationally prohibitive in practice.
 To address this, we adopt a constant-memory streaming scheme inspired by online optimization~\cite{kirillov2023sam}.
 Specifically, as detailed in Algorithm~\ref{alg:streaming_cosine_median}, we maintain only the current estimate $(\mathbf{z}_{i,t},W_{i,t})$, where $W_{i,t}$ is the cumulative visibility weight, and incorporate each new observation $(\mathbf{f}_t,w_i^t)$ via where $\mathrm{Norm}(\mathbf{x})=\mathbf{x}/\|\mathbf{x}\|_2$ projects $\mathbf{z}_{i,t}$ onto the unit sphere $\mathbb{S}^{d-1}$.
 The update direction $\mathbf{f}_t-(\mathbf{f}_t^\top \mathbf{z}_{i,t})\mathbf{z}_{i,t}$ lies in the tangent space and increases cosine similarity, while the adaptive step size $\eta_t$ weights each sample according to its visibility.
 Under standard stochastic approximation assumptions, $\mathbf{z}_{i,t}$ converges to a stationary point of Eq.~\eqref{eq:cosine_obj} at rate $\mathcal{O}(1/\sqrt{W_{i,t}})$.